 Where is an emergency dentist near me?

-Our practice provides emergency services, often same-day in many cases.
+Our practice provides emergency services and same-day appointments in many cases.
 We’re conveniently located at 209 Harvard St., Suite 501, in Brookline, MA.
 We’re easily accessible by public transit, steps from the Coolidge Corner Green Line (C branch) and nearby bus routes.